openedx/edx-documentation/en_us/install_operations/source/configuration/install_google_drive.rst

 Add the Google Drive and Google Calendar XBlock
 ######################################################

-In the Open edX Birch release, course staff can embed Google calendars and Google Drive files in courseware.
+In the Open edX Birch release, course teams can embed Google calendars and Google Drive files in courseware.

 To enable this feature on your instance of Open edX, you install the `Google Drive XBlock`_.